GhaidaSenani/GhaidaSenani.github.io/_posts/2019-09-18-Predict College Tuition and Fees.markdown

 ### Step 2 :Data processing and Exploratory Data Analysis (EDA)

-In this step, the tuition fees in the Japanese universities table is converted from yen to dollars.
+In this step, the tuition fees in Japanese universities table are converted from yen to dollars.
 The reason why the World Universities table was scrapped is to merge the US and Japanese universities with International indicators.

 ### EDA :
  For students who are wondering why to study in Japan !, tuition fees can be a major deciding factor.
 Especially in comparison to the US, tuition fees in Japan are comparatively cheap.